deesclouds/deeweb-blog/src/pages/posts/post-5.md

 The neat thing about Astro is that it runs JavaScript within the component's frontmatter at build time and can send JavaScript to the browser for client-side interactivity.

 Client-side JavaScript will be sent to the user's browser when it is written within or imported with script tags.

+I learned how to add and import .js files and scripts and also add client-side interactivity within script tags.